1st Floor, Suite #145

 Food may only be sold on campus by the authorized University food service contractor.
 Any other foodservice provider is prohibited from selling food on FGCU property.
 Donations in exchange for food are considered sales and are not permitted.

-FOOD PROVIDED AT A RESERVED SPACE ON CAMPUS:
+FOOD PROVIDED AT AN EVENT ON CAMPUS:

 Food service is allowed on campus when: